Nigeria gully erosion crisis

-The Nigeria gully erosion crisis has been ongoing since before 1980, and affects communities large and small.
-It is an ecological, environmental, economic, and humanitarian disaster resulting in land degradation, loss of lives, and properties worth millions of dollars.
+The Nigerian gully erosion crisis has been underway since before 1980.
+It is an ecological, environmental, economic, and humanitarian disaster resulting in land degradation, as well as the loss of lives and properties worth millions of dollars.
 The estimated number of gullies in the country is at 3,000.

-They occur due to sandy soil being unable to withstand the runoff and eventually eroding away, leaving gaping gullies that swallow homes and other infrastructure.
-Gullies and areas exposed to erosion in Southeastern Nigeria tripled from about 1.33% (1,021 km2) in 1976 to about 3.7% (2,820 km2) in 2006 making the region the most affected region in the country.
+Gully erosions occur due to sandy soil being unable to withstand the run-off and eventually eroding away, leaving gaping gullies that swallow homes and other infrastructure.
+Gullies and areas exposed to erosion in South Eastern Nigeria tripled from about 1.33% (1,021 km2) in 1976 to about 3.7% (2,820 km2) in 2006, making the region the most affected in the country.

+The South East region of Nigeria has suffered then environmental hazard of this erosion for long, mostly as a result of heavy rainfall leading to flooding.
+The change in climate has been referenced as the cause.
+Many farms, homes and other buildings have been affected.

 Causes

-Gullies are majorly caused by surface runoff, the erosion occurs, notably, in gullies, which grow wider and deeper with each rainfall.
+Gullies are majorly caused by surface runoff.
+The erosion occurs notably in gullies, which grow wider and deeper with each rainfall.
 Many of the gullies have become ravines, which can be dozens or hundreds of feet deep.
-Some natural processes can induce gullies, such as high rainfall, poor soil infiltration and unfavorable catchment shape.
+Some natural processes can bring about gullies, such as heavy rainfall, poor soil infiltration and unfavorable catchment shape.

-The process of gully formation is expedited by the types of soil in Southeastern Nigeria: sandy clay and loamy sand.
+The process of gully formation is expedited by the types of soil in South Eastern Nigeria: sandy clay and loamy sand.
 These are soil types that have greater amounts of sand than clay, loam, or silt.

 The soil type or texture determines how water flows through it.
 Soil types with predominantly sandy characteristics allow for pockets of space that water easily moves through.
 For this reason, sandy soils do not have the ability to hold nutrients and support plant life.
 Without plants extending their roots into the soil and solidifying it, the chances of soil erosion increase even more.
 Since erosion plays a large role in soil depletion in this area, it is important to consider fertilization and irrigation when attempting to grow crops.